 The plan will be based on data collected by the District, State and School.
-It should include information such as school performance data and other factors that contribute to student performance, student mobility, teacher absenteeism, or any schoolwide character education or behavior intervention programs, etc. School surveys and other alternative assessments will be used on a periodic basis as another means of data collection from students, staff, parents and community.
+It should such include information as school performance data and other factors that contribute to student performance, student mobility, teacher absenteeism, or any schoolcharacter wide education or behavior intervention programs, etc. School surveys and other alternative assessments will be used on a periodic basis as another means of data collection from students, staff, parents and community.